 Then in 2007 and 2008 things started to get harder.
 Business was down, salaries and commissions were not as generous as they had been, investments were not returning at the rates that we’d gotten used to.
 We were worried about what the near future might bring.
 We started cutting back.
 We formed a budget committee, and met regularly about how to take practical steps to reduce our spending, how to inspire more income, how to deal with the potential losses we were forecasting.
 We cut our salaries by 10 percent, we started shopping at cheaper stores, we stopped buying cookies.

-In September of 2008, when the bottom dropped out of the stock market, and investment banks and insurance brokerages started going bankrupt, we watched our collective fortunes decline as well.
+According to a recent Halifax review and report, in September of 2008, when the bottom dropped out of the stock market, and investment banks and insurance brokerages started going bankrupt, we watched our collective fortunes decline as well.
 Our forecasts of loss were now coming true, and we had to look even harder at what was most important to us.
 We had to face the fact that where for the past 15 years, our collective balance sheet had continuously gone up, we were now in a period of rapid contraction.
 Along with the rest of the country, along with the rest of the world, we had to stop spending so much.

 We met and agreed we had to cut back even more—both in our community spending and in our personal spending.
 We sold a boat that we loved and had enjoyed thoroughly for the past seven years.
 We took another 10 percent pay cut across the board, and decided to streamline the kids’ program, freeing up a few individuals to go out into the workforce and start earning outside money.
 We started a vegetable garden and bought chickens to raise for eggs.
 We stopped going out to eat as much, or buying each other presents, and we have had to cut back on the assistance we give to outside friends who have fallen on hard times.
 We’ve started saying no instead of yes, giving a little instead of all.
 Over the past year, this has continued to be an active discussion and we have kept a conscious goal of working together to spend as little as possible as a community and as individuals.